 Complete the prescription Travel Override Worksheet and return it to Member Services with a copy of an official travel itinerary (i.e., e-tickets).
 This must be done at least three business days before you need to pick up your prescription.
-If you purchase a prescription while abroad, you can file for reimbursement through OptumRx; you will be reimbursed at 100% of the cost minus the tier 2 copayment.
+If you purchase a prescription while abroad, you can file for reimbursement, and you will be reimbursed at 100% of the cost minus the applicable copayment.

 Frequently Asked Questions

 A: The Student Health Insurance Plan does not cover evacuation or repatriation; however, the University offers evacuation and repatriation services through its International SOS membership.
 Please note that International SOS is not a health insurance policy.
 Learn more about International SOS eligibility and services on the Harvard Global Support Services website.

 Q: Will I have to pay out of pocket for medical services?

 A: Most countries do not bill international health insurance carriers so you may have to pay out of pocket and then file for reimbursement; however, there are some hospitals around the world that will work with BCBS Global Core rather than making the member pay up front.
 For more information contact BCBS Worldwide at 1 (800) 810-2583 or 1 (804) 673-1177 (collect from outside the U.S.).

 If the hospital abroad requires a guarantee of payment before providing services, call International SOS at +1-617-998-0000.
 For eligible travelers, International SOS will place a guarantee of payment.

 Q: What do I need in order to file for reimbursement?